raganwald/raganwald.github.com/_posts/2017-04-15-associativity.md

   applyOperator(operator, rightAssociate(operands));
 ```

-of course, this makes _no difference_ if, like `+`, the operator has the associative property:
+Of course, this makes no difference if, like `+`, the operator has the associative property:

 ```javascript
 leftApply(plus, [4, 3, 2, 1])